Don’t “do it yourself” when it comes to Investing.

 - They just made up their mind every day to invest, but could not start.

 The common emotional mistake is – Following GREED, FEAR & ANXIETY.

-Common tendencies are to follow the herd (masses), being fearful and extra vigilant, resisting change, falling in love with bad assets, talking always about money, losing continuity etc. In investing if you are part of any self-help group, you are just part of HERD – investing is an individual sport, played in the guidance of a coach.
+Common tendencies are to follow the herd (masses), being fearful and extra vigilant, resisting change, falling in love with bad assets, talking always about money, losing continuity, etc. In investing if you are part of any self-help group, you are just part of HERD – investing is an individual sport, played under the guidance of a coach.
 You can read about few cognitive errors here.